cheslijones/wsl2-minikube/README.md

 I'm repurposing this repo to demonstrate how to get this stack up and running in WSL2.

 For the `mkcert` implementation, please see [this repo](https://github.com/cheslijones/tls-minikube).

+9/11/21 Update - It seems like this wasn't working properly so I fixed the issue.

 # Setup